 The flow chart is basically an illustration or outline of the reading passage.
 The flow of information in the question can be in the upward, downward, horizontal or vertical direction.
 You are given blanks to fill in the sentences of short length.
-Let us check out some tips on how to do flow chart type of questions in IELTS reading.
+Let us check out some tips on how to do flow chart type of questions in the IELTS reading test.

 Choose Answers as Exact Words from Passage

 For example, if you find “right foot first” written in the passage, you cannot write it as “first right foot”.
 Hence, it should be written in the same order as given in the passage.
-Another example is, you cannot write “flow of information” if you find “information flow” written in the reading passage.
+Another example is, you cannot write “flow of information” if you find “information flow” written in the IELTS reading passage.

 Check if Answer Fits in Blank Grammatically

 Though you can manipulate your answers, by changing the order of word or by using synonyms, you can adjust your answer to fit in the blank grammatically in flow chart question of IELTS reading.
-For instance,

 For example, “……where they process food…..”
 Question Statement: “……where food is processed” In the above question, “processed” which is a third of form “process” is to be written as the answer because the question statement is in passive voice while statement in the passage is in the active voice.